DevDynamosTeam/dummy-logo/README.md

 3. **Get Specific Logo by Name**

-Check the logo collection page and use logo name
+Check the logo <a href="https://devdynamosteam.github.io/dynamo-logos/" target="_blank">collection</a> page and use logo name

 ## 🛠 Stack Tech